nmarandi/mosquitto-example/README.md

 # mosquitto-example
-example of mosquitto publisher subscriber
+example of mosquitto publisher and subscriber